Two Tales From The Past

 .He stumbles out of the car, staggers around

-.to the driver’s seat, and lays his broken pate
+.to the driver’s seat, and lays his busted skull

 .on the wheel, barely hearing the horn’s blare.